By: Christine Comizio

 Do you know what your flaws are though? …are you sure?
 Dr. Apple shared the opportunity to take a free self-awareness assessment for medical students, particularly for those who are preparing for residency.
 You will not be able to emerge as a strong leader if you don’t know yourself, your challenges, your strengths.
 More importantly, you won’t be able to grow and improve yourself.
 Taking this self-awareness assessment will provide insight on both pinpointing potential areas of improvement and recognizing strengths, especially when it comes to being ready for the Match.

 Interested in having Dr. Rebekah Apple, MA, DHSc, visit your chapter?
 She would love to join you!
-Contact AMSA’s Membership Manager Rachel Glassford at email@example.com to get started.
+Contact AMSA’s membership team at firstname.lastname@example.org to get started.

 Dr. Apple has designed and delivered educational programs for the American College of Cardiology, the American College of Physicians, Texas Health Resources and the Pennsylvania Medical Society, among others.
 She was responsible for customizing the world-recognized CPI 260 assessment to address leadership competencies specific to physicians, which she uses with other assessments to help physicians develop cultures of trust, maintain resiliency and lead through change.
 She hopes to share her knowledge and experience with your chapter!

 Christine Comizio is AMSA’s Communications Manager.
 Questions?
-Email firstname.lastname@example.org.
+Comment below or email us at email@example.com.